mohsin-ashraf/personal-msds/todayIlearned.md

 - Object detectoin.
 	- Sliding windows detection.
 	- Train network on tightly cropped images of the object.
-	- Take a window and slide it over any input image (not tightly cropped) and pass those window cropped part of the image to the network to predict wether the object is present or not.
+	- Take a window and slide it over any input image (not tightly cropped) and pass those window cropped part of the image to the network to predict whether the object is present or not.
 	- Multiple slidings with different sizes of the window.
 	- Computational cost for this operation is high.
 - Convolutional implementation of sliding windows.